lehtipalo/spotfire-timeline-mod/README.md

 ### Events
 The number of cards will be determined by the expression on the event axis and the color axis if categorical color is used.

+### Styling
+The visualization will respond to changes in the Spotfire canvas style.
+Label fonts, sizes and the color of lines are determined by visualization canvas settings.
+The size of cards and time segments will adjust to the selected font size.

 ## Using the Timeline

 ### Marking